Complexity Classification in Infinite-Domain Constraint Satisfaction: Lex-closed Constraints

 \begin{proposition} The operation $f$ defined above is generated by $\lele$, and generates $\lele$. \end{proposition} \begin{proof} It is easy to see that $f$ interpolates $\lele$.
 For the converse, it suffices to verify that $f$ preserves all ll-Horn formulas, by Proposition~\ref{prop:ll-horn}.
-Since $g$ is injective and $f$ is generated by $g$ and depends on both arguments, $f$ is also injective; therefore, it suffices to show that $f$ preserves formulas of the form
+Since $f$ is injective, it suffices to show that $f$ preserves formulas of the form

 and formulas of the form